 and approaches that support the development of healthy sustainable

-and inclusive food systems
+and inclusive food systems.

-2. Synergies and trade-offs between SDGs
+2. Theme Synergies & trade-offs

 Findings ways to identify synergies and address trade-offs within

-and between SDG2 and other SDGs
+and between SDG2 and other SDGs.

-3. Governance and SDGs
+3. Theme Governance

 Explore new alliances for food security and showcase diversity

-in food governance
+in food governance to achieve the SDGs.

 The 17 Sustainable Development Goals and underlying targets are interdependent.
 SDG2 Zero Hunger, is strongly related to other goals and underlying targets like SDG1 Zero poverty, SDG3 Health, SDG6 Water, SDG11 Urbanisation, SDG12 Sustainable consumption, SDG13 climate action, and SDG14 and 15 Life on land and water.
 Understanding the different interactions among SDGs and their targets is key to unlock their full potential at multiple-scales, and to ensure progress in some areas is not made at the expense of others.